Seven Tips for Lowering Your Home Heating Bills this Winter

 As the temperatures start to plummet, homeowners crank up their furnaces and, unfortunately, many times their heating bills, too.
 The following are a few tips to help keep your home and your wallet well insulated.

+- Use space heaters.
 Try bringing a portable space heater with you from room to room during the day.
-This allows you to keep your overall home thermostat set a few degress cooler, which can translate into big savings.
+This allows you to keep your overall home thermostat set a few degrees cooler, which can translate into big savings.

 - Close the curtains.
 Drawing the curtains or drapes during cold winter nights will also help keep heat in.
 Consider using insulated curtains.
 Not only can they significantly lower heating costs, they can be a great way of blocking outside noise.
 To find the ideal curtains, try looking for those with high-density foam insulation and reflective backing, which help direct heat back into the room.